KnopperDev/PlanEase/README.md

 # PlanEase
-Een easy to use planning tool
+an easy to use planning tool made within 3 days.

-Niels, Khalil, Nick
+Niels, Nick